-- interest and RWT-include these at Question 13 and tick 13C - any imputation credits, dividend RWT and gross dividends - include these at Question 14 and tick 14C - Māori authority distributions and credits-include these at Question 15 - any overseas income-include this at Question 17, along with qualifying tax credits attached - rental income-show this at Question 22.
+- interest and any RWT show this at Question 13 and tick 13C - dividends and any credits show this at Question 14 and tick 14C - Māori authority distributions and credits show these at Question 15 - any overseas income show this at Question 17, along with qualifying tax credits attached - rental income show this at Question 22.

 Add up all other tax credits received from the LTC and print the total in Box 19A.
 Add up all LTC income not already included elsewhere and print in Box 19B.
 Add up all non-allowable deductions this year and print in Box 19C.
-Add all prior year non-allowable deductions claimed this year and print in Box 19D.
+Add up all prior year non-allowable deductions claimed this year and print in Box 19D.